saurabhk79/fyle-challenge/README.md

 # Tax Calculation Web Application

 ## Description
-This project is a web-based application designed to calculate total tax based on user inputs such as gross annual income, extra income, age group, and deductions.
-It provides a user-friendly interface for users to input their financial information and receive an estimated tax amount.
-The application utilizes HTML, CSS, and JavaScript for the frontend, allowing for dynamic interaction with users.
+This project is designed to calculate total tax based on user inputs such as gross annual income, extra income, age group, and deductions.
+It provides a user-friendly interface for users to input their income and deductions and receive an estimated tax amount.
+The application used HTML, CSS, and JavaScript for the frontend, allowing for dynamic interaction with users.

 ## Features
 - Allows users to input their gross annual income, extra income, age group, and deductions.
 - Calculates total tax based on the provided inputs and predefined tax rules.
-- Provides a modal interface to display the calculated tax amount.
+- Provides a modal to display the calculated tax amount.
 - Ensures input validation to handle invalid or missing inputs gracefully.
-- Implements event listeners to trigger tax calculation and display results in real-time.

 ## Usage
 - Open the index.html file in your web browser.